vlang/vab/README.md

-you will maybe have to set the SDK version to be compatible with the NDK (`sdkmanager install/uninstall platform-version`) and enjoy using vab!
+you will maybe have to set the SDK version to be compatible with the NDK (`sdkmanager install/uninstall platform-version`) and enjoy using vab! if you want, you can watch video: https://www.youtube.com/watch?v=7aUh39w_-2Q or look on

 # Notes